FlaxEngine/FlaxDocs/manual/animation/anim-graph/custom-nodes.md

 ## Defining custom node archetype

 Every custom node consists of two parts: the *surface node descriptor factor* and the *runtime logic controller*.

-The first step is to add a new class to you Editor scripts assembly (in `Editor` subdirectory located in `Source` folder).
+The first step is to add a new C# script inside the `Source/<module_name>` directory and use the target class name with *Editor* postfix.
+Alternatively, you can use an additional editor-only scripts module as shown in tutorial [here](../../scripting/tutorials/add-scripts-module.md).

 Here is an example code that defines a simple node which takes animation pose and scale parameter as inputs and outputs modified animation pose.